Category Archives: Holy Days

 Young man tells us to look for the “hidden” Jesus on Epiphany. [link]

-A priest describes the manifestations, or “epiphanies” of the Lord we celebrate during the Epiphany season
+A priest, Greg Labas, of South Texas, describes the manifestations, or “epiphanies” of the Lord we celebrate during the Epiphany season

-Taylor Swift’s pandemic nurses/Guadalcanal soldiers song could easily have Jesus getting born and baptized into our mess.
+Taylor Swift’s pandemic nurses/Guadalcanal soldiers song could easily represent Jesus getting born and baptized into our mess.
 She often has wisps of faith in her music.
 “Soon You’ll Get Better” from the Lover album voices her feelings about her mother’s health crisis: “Desperate people find faith, so now I pray to Jesus too.”
-What do you think?
+What do you think of her “epiphany” message?

 What do we do with this?